-From here my husband and I narrow down to the ones that fit our current family priorities.
+From here, I narrow down to the ones that fit our current family priorities.
 This is the list we take to the kids so we can add their ideas (some of them, anyway).

 We write the final list and put it on the fridge for everyone to see.

 Sometimes as we look over the list a theme emerges.
 If that’s the case for you, consider coming up with a simple word or phrase that captures your goals for the summer.
 Display the word around the house to build excitement and remind you to look at the list!

 Studies show that routines increase a child’s sense sense of independence and control.
 It also cuts down on parental nagging.
 This is one big reason we do the summer bucket list.